iterate-ch/docs/mountainduck/installation/index.md

 1. Delete the current license file from the application support folder.
 2. Download the new license file from the email attachment.
 3. Apply the new license file using double-click or copy the file into the application support folder.

+### Windows Installation
+#### Error Code 0x24C
+If you're experiencing the error code `0x24C` `A volume has been accessed for which a file system driver is required that has not yet been loaded.`, please uninstall the client, reboot the system, and reinstall the client.

 ## Complete Uninstall